benjooom/HCI-Final/README.md

-# A Plain HTML/JavaScript/CSS HCI Project Demo
+# An Interactive Collaborative Art Project Demo

+## How to install dependencies and run the project
+Since our project doesn't have a backend, so there's no need to install any dependencies.
+To run the project, open `index.html` in a web browser.

-## Running
+## Project Description

 The following dynamic art display allows users to draw on a shared canvas and build upon previous user drawings.
 The system tracks the user’s body and parses the direction and speed of the movements to create paint strokes on the canvas.
 The user's interaction time is controlled with a 30 second countdown timer.
 When the time is up, the system displays a QR code which links to an external website, where the user can download their artwork, view other people’s artworks, and sign up for a mailing list to receive the completed form of their artwork.